bithacks-tech/eos/testnet.md

-                                        set the path to genesis.json -o [ --output ] arg                   save a copy of the generated topology in this file --skip-signature                      ENUD does not require transaction
+                                        set the path to genesis.json -o [ --output ] arg                   save a copy of the generated topology in this file --skip-signature                      MESD does not require transaction
                                         signatures.
   -i [ --timestamp ] arg                set the timestamp for the first block.
                                         Use "now" to indicate the current time